stan-dev/design-docs/designs/0080-hessian_optimize_cmdstan.md

 I have a Stan model that is too slow to practically sample all the time.
 Because optimization seem to give reasonable results, it would be nice to have the normal approximation to the posterior to give some sense of the uncertainty in the problem as well.

+An approximate posterior covariance comes from computing the inverse of the Hessian of log density.

 Rstan already supports this via the 'hessian' argument to 'optimizing'.

 # Guide-level explanation